agfc_logo

 A master’s degree in wildlife biology, conservation biology, natural resources, environmental

-science or a related field plus one year of experience in a related field plus one year of forest
+science or a related field plus one year of experience in a related field AND one year of forest

 habitat management experience.